DeveloppeurPascal/ExeBulkSigning/README.md

 In case of error, nothing is done, the file doesn't change.
 In case of it works, the date/time of the file change.
 You can display signature informations from file property dialog box.

+## Install

+To download this project you better should use "git" command but you also can download a ZIP from [its GitHub repository](https://github.com/DeveloppeurPascal/ExeBulkSigning).

+**Warning :** if the project has submodules dependencies they wont be in the ZIP file.
+You'll have to download them manually.

+## Dependencies

+This project depends on :

+* [DeveloppeurPascal/AboutDialog-Delphi-Component](https://github.com/DeveloppeurPascal/AboutDialog-Delphi-Component) have to be in sub folder ./lib-externes/AboutDialog-Delphi-Component
+* [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) have to be in sub folder ./lib-externes/librairies

 ## How to ask a new feature, report a bug or a security issue ?